 You’re about to learn everything you need to know about Mountain Dew Kickstart.
-Here at DietSpotlight, we did one of our in-depth reviews, closely examining the ingredients, side effects, customer care and scientific studies.
-We also read dozens of user responses and reviews that are posted online.
-Finally, we then summarized and condensed all the facts and feedback to give you the info you need.
+Our in-depth review examined the ingredients, side effects, customer care and scientific studies.
+Additionally, we read hundreds of user responses and comments.
+Then, we summarized and condensed to give you the info you need.

-Mountain Dew Kickstart was first released in 2013.
-It’s easy to find this beverage in local stores for around $2 per can.
-The company that makes this product, which is PepsiCo, has a good BBB rating and there are some customer testimonials posted online, but read on…
+Mountain Dew Kickstart was first released in 2013 from PepsiCo.
+It’s sold at local grocery stores and online retailers.
+We like that the company has a good BBB rating and that we found some favorable customer comments, but read on…

 One user commented, “Don’t like the taste.
-Mountain Dew Kickstart is overly sweetened!
-Not for me.”
+Mountain Dew Kickstart is overly sweetened.”

 “Can’t get past the sickly sweet taste of this stuff.
 It’s definitely loaded with artificial sweeteners,” said another customer.